defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Tunneling with reGeorg

-Armed with the ability to write files to the system via PHP log poisoning, and considering I still didn't have access to any `shell_exec` or `exec` functions in general, I decided to utilize <a href="https://github.com/sensepost/reGeorg">reGeorg</a> for pivoting.
+Armed with the ability to write files to the system via PHP log poisoning, and considering I still didn't have access to any `shell_exec` or `exec` functions in general, I utilized <a href="https://github.com/sensepost/reGeorg">reGeorg</a> for pivoting.
 This tool enabled me to create a local SOCKS proxy bound to a remote `.aspx` file running on the target machine.
 <p><br></p>

 I had initially tried to upload a bind shell, but wasn't able to get it working properly.
 Either way, to get `reGeorg` running I first had to upload the `tunnel.aspx` file that can be found in the `reGeorg` GitHub repository.
 I used a simple `file_put_contents()` command with the PHP injection to do this.